 Juliet Henry is no fan of blackmail but she submits when it is the only way to get to an important art show in Mexico.
 In return for her passport she must do the NSA a favor and discover if the Nazi war criminal hosting the event has a rare work of art in his stolen collection.
 But she soon finds there are more dangerous things than missing art work in Quatros Cienegas.

 Juliet Henry knows nothing about modern art but that doesn’t stop her from filling in when there is a sudden vacancy at a prestigious art show.
 She is surrounded by strangers but among the new faces there is one she knows from her days at the NSA.
 She can take no comfort in this fact though because the face belongs to a man that was supposedly killed by terrorists years before.
-Filled with uneasiness at his reappearance, Juliet is not entirely surprised to learn the next morning that Jessop Carmody, former NSA agent, is this time really and truly dead.
-Time is short and there are a lot of people who might want Jessop Carmody to leave this world.
-The most pressing question for Juliet is whether the killer wants her dead too.
+Juliet is not entirely surprised to learn the next morning that Jessop Carmody, former NSA agent, is this time really and truly dead.

-When Santa’s visit to the Gulch is called off due to a bad storm Butterscotch Jones has to step in and save Ricky’s Christmas.
-While Butterscotch is busy in Manitoba, Miss Henry is in Quebec.
-She is trying to drum up some Christmas spirit while hunting for a missing lawyer.
-Nicodemus Smith has her hands full tracking down a lost philanthropist who fancies himself to be Santa Claus, and Jane Blackthorn is going her best to cope with a plum pudding thief who is vexing her first Christmas in merry olde England.
-While Kenneth Mayhew tries to restore order at the Mayhem Mansion revels, Chloe Boston gets some shocking news that will forever change her life, and Tess MacKay is facing some very strange goings on at Wendover House on Christmas Eve.
+When Santa’s visit to the Gulch is called off due to a storm Butterscotch Jones has save Ricky’s Christmas.
+While Butterscotch is busy in Manitoba, Miss Henry is in Quebec, trying to drum up some Christmas spirit while hunting a missing lawyer.
+Nicodemus Smith has her hands full tracking down a lost philanthropist who believes that he’s Santa Claus, and Jane Blackthorn is going her best to cope with a plum pudding thief who is vexing her Christmas in merry olde England.
+While Kenneth Mayhew tries to restore order at the annual revels, Chloe Boston gets some shocking news that will forever change her life, and Tess MacKay is facing strange goings on at Wendover House.

 Sometimes history, though interred with all honors, refuses to stay buried.
 Or, in this case, plastered and white washed.
 The earthquake which had dropped a crypt on Miss Henry in San Francisco had done damage elsewhere in the state, and Juliet and Raphael James are headed for Monterey to see the mural exposed by the damages plaster in a famous old adobe house which was the scene of one of California’s earliest and strangest robberies.